Vyral/base-template/_posts/2019-06-03-if-your-listing-doesnt-sell-right-away-dont-panic.md

 Talk to your agent about what adjustments you should make to garner more attention for your listing. **Typically, if your price, condition, and marketing are all properly aligned to the market, your house should sell.** But if it doesn’t, remember not to panic.

-If you need an advisor to help you boost the appeal of your listing to that buyers will come flocking in, feel free to give me a call or send me an email.
+If you need an advisor to help you boost the appeal of your listing so that buyers will come flocking in, feel free to give me a call or send me an email.
 I’d love to help you succeed.

 <div class="post-cta"><span style="font-size: 1.8rem; letter-spacing: 0.01rem;"><a target="_blank" href="http://DCHomeBlog.com/videos">And if you&rsquo;d like to WATCH the hottest <em><u>new</u></em> video strategy on the planet...</a></span><p><em>Buyers &amp; sellers love it!</em></p><p>Go to: <a target="_blank" href="http://DCHomeBlog.com/videos"><strong>DCHomeBlog.com/videos</strong></a></p></div>